lmondada/dphil-thesis/content/05_parallel/01_litt.md

 slug = "sec:sota_parallel"
 +++

+The unfolding of a graph transformation system (GTS) was first proposed in
+@Baldan1999a as a generalisation of a well-known construction on Petri nets
+@Winskel1987.
+Originally defined for DPO rewriting, the unfolding was later generalised to SPO @Baldan2007 @Baldan2014 and SqPO @Behr2019 in arbitrary adhesive categories.
+The unfolding is a powerful GTS technique that has found applications in model verification @Baldan2008 @Baldan2008b @Costa2012 and other formal analysis tools such as model-based diagnosis @Baldan2008a and model transformation analysis @Bisztray2009.

+Unfoldings of finite GSTs are often infinite.
+A lot of work has therefore concerned itself with finding sufficient conditions for finiteness or the existence of finite complete prefixes of unfoldings @Baldan2008 @Baldan2004
+@Baldan2008c @Baldan2010 @Schwoon2013.
+On the other hand, unfoldings of GTSs of quantum computation are expected to be intractably large @Yang2021, with no complete prefixes in general.
+Rather, our interests lie in finding heuristics that determine the subspace of the unfolding of interest, combined with fast algorithms to expand finite unfolding prefixes into larger ones.
+This chapter is to our knowledge the first work in this direction.

-First proposed and studied in 1986 by Driscoll et al. @Driscoll1989, persistent data structures have a rich history in computer science @Lagogiannis2005, and particularly within functional programming @Okasaki1996 @Okasaki1998 @Hinze2005.
+Persistent data structures on the other hand have a rich history in computer science @Driscoll1989 @Lagogiannis2005, and particularly within functional programming @Okasaki1996 @Okasaki1998 @Hinze2005.
 Confluently persistent data structures were first explored in @Driscoll1994.
-A general treatment of the approach was subsequently presented in @Fiat2003 and improved in @Collette2012. @Chalermsook2018 proposed a data structure for confluently persistent tries.
+A general treatment of the approach was subsequently presented in @Fiat2003 and improved in @Collette2012.
+@Chalermsook2018 proposed a data structure for confluently persistent tries.

 Within the field of graph transformations, there is a well-developed theory for persistent (and confluently persistent) transformations in the form of the